-“Yup, but you would have to keep it that way by eating healthy and taking your meds strictly.
-You should see me eat my friend!”
+“Yup, but you would have to keep it that way by eating healthy and taking your meds strictly.”

 The center for disease control and Prevention (CDC) recently stated that “There is ‘Effectively No Risk’ of an HIV Positive person with an undetectable viral load (amount of HIV in the blood) sexually transmitting the virus to an HIV negative person.
-A big fist to the nuts of Stigma!
+A big blow to Stigma!

 “You run a mentorship program, for young positive chaps, how is it?”